sinedied/esp-led-timer/README.md

 You'll find a parameterized case model in `case/case.scad`.

-You can customize and ompile this file into an STL using [OpenSCAD](https://openscad.org).
+You can customize and compile this file into an STL using [OpenSCAD](https://openscad.org).

 I recommend to set `test_print` to true in the customizer ("Other" tab) and first print these test models to test and adapt the `tolerance` value for your printer (higher = more loose fit, smaller = tighter fit).